gsemac/hvn3-engine/README.md

 # HVN3 Engine
 *A WIP 2D game engine*

-HVN3 Engine is a 2D game engine build around [Allegro 5](https://github.com/liballeg/allegro5) that offers many abstractions to ease game development.
+HVN3 Engine is a 2D game engine built around [Allegro 5](https://github.com/liballeg/allegro5) that offers many abstractions to ease game development.
 With a focus on modularity and freedom, engine components can easily be customized or swapped-out with user-created implementations.

 For those that just want to make a game without worrying about all the work that goes on in the background, getting started is extremely simple!
 The following code is enough to create a display and set up everything you need: